masroor47/esp-hardware-fun/README.md

+# The time has come

+Haven't you heard?
+It's time to build!
+I decided to learn real-time C++ and play with hardware.
+I happen to have an ESP32 around, so here I am.

-So to work on this, here's what I have to do:
+So to work on this, here's what I have to do (install esp-idf first)

 Activate the esp-idf environemnt or something?